curityio/spring-boot-oauth-client/README.md

 [![Quality](https://img.shields.io/badge/quality-demo-red)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

-This repository contains an example implementation that demonstrate how to use Spring Boot and Spring Security to create an OAuth 2.0 Client that authenticates users through the Curity Identity Server.
+This repository contains an example implementation that demonstrates how to use Spring Boot and Spring Security to create an OAuth 2.0 Client that authenticates users through the Curity Identity Server.

 This example demonstrates two different ways for client authentication:

 1. Basic authentication with a client-id and a shared client secret
-2. JWT client assertion authentication with a client-id, private and public key
+2. JWT client assertion authentication with a client-id and keystore with a key pair

-The second option is used to implement the recommendation of [OAuth2.1 on client authentication](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-07#section-2.4), which is an updated and consolidated version of OAuth2.0.
+The second option is used to illustrate how to follow the recommendation of [OAuth2.1 on client authentication](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-07#section-2.4), which is an updated and consolidated version of OAuth2.0.

 ## Configure the Client

 ### Using Basic Authentication

-Create a client `demo-basic-client` with the code flow capability.
-Register the following redirect URI for your client: `http://localhost:9090/login/oauth2/code/demo-basic-client`.
+* Create a client `demo-basic-client` with the code flow capability.
+* Register the following redirect URI for your client: `http://localhost:9090/login/oauth2/code/demo-basic-client`.
 In this case we assume that the application is hosted on `localhost`, adapt accordingly.

 The redirect URI is the path of the application where the Curity Identity Server will redirect to after the user was authenticated.
 This is an endpoint that Spring Boot sets up.

-Choose the authentication method `secret` and enter a secret.
-Under **Authorization** add the scopes `openid` and `profile`.
+* Choose the authentication method `secret` and enter a secret.
+* Under **Authorization** add the scopes `openid` and `profile`.

 ### Using Private Key JWT
 Assume, there is a key pair that the client uses to create a self-signed JWT.
 The public key of the key pair needs to be uploaded to the Curity Identity Server.
+* In the **Facilities** menu, under **Key and Cryptography** select **Signing**.
+* Create a new **Signature Verification Key**.
+* Enter a name.
-In the **Facilities** menu, under **Key and Cryptography**, select **Signing** and create a new **Signature Verification Key**.
-Enter a name, select `asymmetric` as type and upload an existing (public) key.
+* Select `asymmetric` as type and upload the existing (public) key.

+Now, navigate to the token service profile to set up the client:

-Create a client `demo-private-jwt-client` with the code flow capability.
+* Create a client `demo-private-jwt-client` with the code flow capability.
-Register the following redirect URI for your client: `http://localhost:9090/login/oauth2/code/demo-private-jwt-client`.
+* Register the following redirect URI for your client: `http://localhost:9090/login/oauth2/code/demo-private-jwt-client`.
 In this case we assume that the application is hosted on `localhost`, adapt accordingly.

 The redirect URI is the path of the application where the Curity Identity Server will redirect to after the user was authenticated.
 This is an endpoint that Spring Boot sets up.

-Choose the authentication method `asymmetric-key` and select the signature verification key created above.
+* Choose the authentication method `asymmetric-key` and select the signature verification key created above.
 This is the public key that corresponds to the private key that the client uses to sign the JWT to authenticate itself.

-Under **Authorization** add the scopes `openid` and `profile`.
+* Under **Authorization** add the scopes `openid` and `profile`.

 ## Configure application.yml
+Make sure this matches the configuration on the server side.
 Update the client registration and provider to fit your settings.
+In particular, check the `client-id` and `client-secret` when using basic authentication:

 ```yaml
 spring: